JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/tritangents.md

 A complex sextic curve in $\mathbb{C}^3$ is the intersection of a [cubic surface](https://en.wikipedia.org/wiki/Cubic_surface) $\mathcal{C}\subset \mathbb{C}^3$ with a [quadric](https://en.wikipedia.org/wiki/Quadric) $\mathcal{Q}\subset \mathbb{C}^3$.
 This means that there exists polynomials in three variables $C$ of degree 3 and $Q$ of degree 2, such that $\mathcal{C} = \\{x\in\mathbb{C}^3 : C(x) = 0\\}$ and $\mathcal{Q} = \\{x\in\mathbb{C}^3 : Q(x) = 0\\}$.

 An interesting fact about such sextic curves is that they have 120 complex tritangents (at least almost all of them).
+This means that there are 120 affine planes, that touch the sextic at three points.

-The sextic with $Q=x_3 - x_1x_2$ and $C=x_1^3+x_2^3+x_3^3 - 1$ being the [Fermat cubic](https://en.wikipedia.org/wiki/Fermat_cubic), together with one of its tritangents is shown below.
+For instance, the sextic with $Q=x_3 - x_1x_2$ and $C=x_1^3+x_2^3+x_3^3 - 1$ being the [Fermat cubic](https://en.wikipedia.org/wiki/Fermat_cubic), together with one of its tritangents is shown below.
 The tangent plane is depicted as a triangle.
 The red points are the points at which the plane touches the sextic.

 <p style="text-align:center;"><img src="/images/tritangents.gif" width="500px"/></p>